l33tdawg/silentgem/README.md

 - "Summarize what different groups are saying about the Ukraine situation"
 - "Compare discussions about the new feature across all channels"

-You can ask these questions in any target channel where the bot is present or in a direct message to the bot.
-The bot will search across all your channels and provide clickable links to the original messages.
+The bot searches **all your monitored channels** and provides conversational answers with clickable links to the original messages.

 ### Privacy and Security